 ClearIAS.com is trying to provide an overview of the basic concepts of Economics in a simple language for easy understanding.

-The main areas covered are – national income, monetary policy, fiscal policy, and balance of payments(BoP).
+The main areas covered in this article are – national income, monetary policy, fiscal policy, and balance of payments(BoP).

 National Income